 Many of these causes are similar to those that cause other vehicle crashes such as motorcycle accidents.
 If this is the case, please contact a motorcycle accident attorney in South Jersey today.

 Injuries Associated With Car Accidents In South Jersey

-A car accident causes the human body to endure a tremendous amount of sudden force when it comes to a sudden stop after hurtling forward at high speed.
+A motor vehicle accident causes the human body to endure a tremendous amount of sudden force when it comes to a sudden stop after hurtling forward at high speed.
 This force causes serious injuries, especially when combined with the impact from items on the car’s interior such as the steering wheel, windows, and dashboard.
 Even the safety devices that save our lives, such as seatbelts and airbags, often simultaneously cause injuries while preventing death.
-Common injuries from car accidents in South Jersey include:
+Common injuries from a motor vehicle collision in South Jersey include:

 - Brain injuries